NWChemEx/WeaklyTypedFloat/docs/source/developer/operations.rst

         virtual void visit(long double, double) = 0;
         virtual void visit(long double, long double) = 0;
     };

+    // With some template trickery we could then get the following to work:
+    Visitor& v = ...; // User-defined derived class passed by base wtf::Buffer val0;
+    wtf::Buffer val1;
+    dispatch(v, val0, val1);

-(n.b., for double dispatch we can make it linear in the number of FP types by relying on polymorphism to work out one of the types; however, it will still result in a combinatorial explosion for dispatching on three or more inputs).
+(n.b., for double dispatch we can make the visitor's interface linear in the number of FP types by relying on polymorphism to work out one of the types; however, it will still result in a combinatorial explosion for dispatching on three or more inputs).
 This suffers from the same problem as ``std::variant``: we don't want to assume a list of FP types (in fact, as the name ``std::visit`` suggest, the two are related...).

 FWIW, there's a name for wanting to have multiple dispatch while not wanting to assume a list of types: it's called the "expression  problem".

 Solving the Expression Problem
 ==============================